mm80843/T3.5/docs/bp_8.md

 ### Problems to solve

-Find a way to make the information accessible for everyone.
+Find a way to make the information accessible to all.
 Misinformation
-Lack of confidence / trust
+Lack of self-confidence/trust
-Increase the communication and therefore contact between neighbors
+Improve communication and thus contact between neighbors

 ### Value proposition